 As customers have more options to choose from, their inboxes swell with emails from retailers wanting to make sure they become a loyal customer.
 This means your first initial email is a deciding factor.
 Taking your welcome campaign to the next level is no longer an option – it’s a necessity.

 So, how can you ensure you are efficiently crafting truly personal and innovative campaigns on a, sometimes, pretty large scale?

 Making something as public as a welcome email feel personal can seem like a challenge; especially as they are being sent to new subscribers who may be yet to have shared enough about themselves for you to gain a huge amount of insight for personalization.
 But with nearly 75% of customers expecting one, it is essential to get it right.

 Every time a customer receives a marketing message they’re not interested in, they lose a bit of respect for that brand, they are a little less likely to open their next message and are less likely to click through on the next offer, even if it is more relevant to their needs.

-This means that the best way to ensure you are creating marketing material that hits home, you should start as you mean to go on – with a clear welcome strategy that prioritises the customer’s experience and cements you as a brand favourite.
+This means that the best way to ensure you are creating marketing material that hits home, you should start as you mean to go on – with a clear welcome strategy that prioritizes the customer’s experience and cements you as a brand favorite.